From characteristic functions to multivariate distribution functions and European option prices by the damped COS method: Classical and damped COS methods

-In finance, the function $\hat{v}$ is known explicitly for many rainbow options, e.g., arithmetic basket options, spread options and put and call options on the minimum or maximum of $d$ assets.

-In the remainder of the article, we will prove conditions under which the integral (\ref{eq:int}) can be approximated by the (damped) COS method. \begin{rem} In the special case that $\widehat{f}$ only takes real values, the computational cost of the COS method can be reduced by (about) a factor of one half, since $c_{\boldsymbol{k}}=0$ if $\sum_{h=1}^{d}k_{h}$ is odd. \end{rem}
+provided $\widehat{v}$ is known.
+As shown in Section \ref{sec:Functions-of-interest}, there are many functions of interest such that $\widehat{v}$ is given explicitly. \begin{rem} In the special case that $\widehat{f}$ only takes real values, the computational cost of the classical COS-i and the damped COS-iv methods can be reduced by (about) a factor of one half, since $c_{\boldsymbol{k}}=0$ if $\sum_{h=1}^{d}k_{h}$ is odd.
+This applies for example in the case of the multivariate normal distribution, see Example \ref{exa:(Normal-distribution).-Let}. \end{rem}